 View our annual results for the year ending 30 June 2017.

-The waste minimisation programme is now being rolled out across multi-tenanted offices within the business district to include organic waste, bottles, cans and jars, paper, card and toner cartridges.
-This has the potential to reduce waste to landfill from office locations by over 70%.
+We work with tenants across our business park to recycle organic waste, bottles, cans and jars, paper, card and toner cartridges.
+We are aiming to reduce waste sent to landfill from all multi-tenanted locations by over 60%.

 Quarantine waste is waste generated airside (the area past immigration and customs) that requires special treatment due to biosecurity risks.
 At the airport there is a specialist waste collection services provider, Interwaste, which has the ability to steam sterilise waste.
 Its facility is regularly audited to ensure it meets MPI’s requirements.
 It is used by all airport stakeholders and provides waste sterilisation